lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 ## Evaluation
 There is a directory for evaluation, inside `evaluation`.
 The `evaluation.sh` will create `.lf` files for evaluation, compile and execute, and log the results.
 It compares three cases,
-- Baseline: No LET advance, only retrying until deadline misses.
+- Baseline: No LET advance, only re-executing until deadline misses.
 - Proposed1: Advance LET as much as `wcet_f` even if the segment succeeds, and do proactive task abortion.
 - Proposed2: Advance LET as much as `wcet_f`when segment fails, and `wcet_s` when segment succeeds, and do proactive task abortion.